 I did my best to take this panoramic shot, but I’m not so hot with the different features on my iPhone. #imawriternotaphotographer

 The most famous street artist on display in Valencia is Blu.
 His work is available to see all over the world.
 I’ve spied some of his pieces in Buenos Aires and Berlin.
 This mural is called “Moses”, and the dude’s beard is made of snakes.
 I’m assuming that this is a reference to Moses’s staff being turned into a snake in the Bible, but I’m not sure what the significance is.
 I just assume the mural has an anti-capitalist message.
 That’s always the safest bet when it comes to street art.
 DAMN THE MAN!

 If you don’t like deep thoughts, but you do like smiling, I recommend searching out the street art of Julieta.
 Her cheerful, anime inspired work is just to make you feel good.
 This mural certainly cheered me up, even after I noticed the weird skull creatures lurking in this mural.

 24 hour treat: farton and horchata

 I love street art, but no art can make me as happy as food can.
-That’s why I was grateful that there was a snack stop on this tour.
-We went into the famous Horchateria de Santa Catalina for a sweet bun called a farton and the famous Valencian drink, horchata.
+So check out the famous Horchateria de Santa Catalina for a sweet bun called a farton and the famous Valencian drink, horchata.